Skip to content

 Do you spend tons of time and energy tidying your space?

-Certainly, minimalism helped me create a home sanctuary, but it also aggravated my perfectionistic tendencies.
+When I discovered minimalism, it inspired me to declutter like a madwoman and create a home sanctuary.
+But it also aggravated my perfectionistic tendencies.

-All in all, anything taken to extremes is detrimental.
+Anything taken to extremes can be detrimental.

 Want some free support?